Malaria is a serious tropical disease spread by mosquitoes. If it is not diagnosed and treated promptly, it can be fatal.

 Complications of malaria

-It can also cause serious complications, including:
+Malaria can cause serious complications, including:

 - cerebral malaria – in rare cases, the small blood vessels leading to the brain can become blocked, causing seizures, brain damage and coma